Lyssa112/mynotes/README.md

 ### Environment Variables

-Create a `.env` file inside the project root folder with example values
+Create a `.env` file inside the project backend folder with example values
 ```bash
 POSTGRES_USER=your_db_user
 POSTGRES_PASSWORD=your_db_password